 This phrase appears four times in Thomas Dylan’s best-known villanelle poem Do Not Go Gentle into That Good Night.
 The speaker opens the poem with this phrase, saying, “Do not go gentle into that good night, / Old age should burn and rave at close of day; / Rage, rage against the dying of the light.”
 The speaker urges his father to struggle with death, which has upset the speaker for the decline of his father’s health.
 He believes that those who cry have not shown much brilliance in life.
 Hence, if they can survive longer, they would be able to achieve more success.

 Meaning of Do Not Go Gentle into That Good Night

-It means those, who actually live their lives out, could better see how life has been bright for them before going towards sleep (death.)
-The speaker emphasizes that the older men should fight fiercely and strongly against death.
+It means those who actually live out their lives will better see how life has been bright for them, before going towards the sleep of death.
+The speaker emphasizes that older men should fight fiercely and strongly against death.
 The purpose of fighting against death is to realize the importance of being alive.
-The poet believes that goodness comes from fighting against the death with full force and might.
+The poet believes that goodness comes from fighting against death with full force and might.

-The phrase conveys a powerful message that when the death approaches, one need to know what has made his life meaningful, and should never fear death.
-Thus, in everyday life people can use it for encouragement like when a father, or mother, or grandmother is seriously ill, and is about to die, then their children can give them strength by using this phrase.
+The phrase conveys a powerful message that, when death approaches, one needs to know what made his life meaningful, and he should never fear death.
+Thus, in everyday life people can use it for encouragement, like when a father, or mother, or grandmother is seriously ill, and is about to die, then their children can give them strength by using this phrase.
 It can serve the same function such as if someone is going to commit suicide, but is saved on time.

-The speaker speaks to his father to fight death and repeats this phrase four times in the poem in lines 1, 6, 12 and 18.
+The speaker urges his father to fight death, repeating this phrase four times in the poem – in lines 1, 6, 12, and 18.

 Old age should burn and rave at close of day;